Rezi/nalejvarna-accessibility/README.md

 Learn more about Slidev on [documentations](https://sli.dev/).

+## Example

+You can see the [presentation template in action here](https://cheery-piroshki-f43374.netlify.app/1)

 ## Why to use Slidev over poverpoint?

 - It can be coded, rather than composed in an Powerpoint